 Al Verify Foundation and IMDA recommended an initial set of standardised model safety evaluations for LLMs, covering robustness, factuality, propensity to bias, toxicity generation and data governance.
-It can be found in the paper titled Cataloguing LLM Evaluations issued in October 2023.20 The paper provides both a landscape scan as well as practical guidance on what safety evaluations may be considered.
+It can be found in the paper titled Cataloguing LLM Evaluations issued in October 2023.27 The paper provides both a landscape scan as well as practical guidance on what safety evaluations may be considered.
 These recommendations have to be continuously improved, given rapid advances in the generative Al space.

-Sectors and domains may have unique needs that require additional evaluations (e.g. mandating stringent accuracy thresholds for high-risk use cases such as medical diagnosis).
-Application deployers, additionally, will more likely focus on domain-specific assessments that address their use cases.
-Industry and sectoral policymakers need to jointly improve evaluation benchmarks and tools, while still maintaining coherence between baseline and sector-specific requirements.21
+Sectors and domains may have unique needs that require additional evaluations (e.g., mandating stringent accuracy thresholds for high-risk use cases such as medical diagnosis).
+Moreover, application deployers are more likely to focus on domain-specific assessments that address their use cases.
+In some cases, such as for models with very niche capabilities, customised evaluations may be needed.
+Industry and sectoral policymakers will therefore need to jointly improve evaluation benchmarks and tools, while still maintaining coherence between baseline and sector-specific requirements.28

-20 See aiverifyfoundation.sg/downloads/Cataloguing LLM Evaluations.pdf

-21 For example, aligning safety principles, using common terminologies.
+27 See https://aiverifyfoundation.sg/downloads/Cataloguing_LLM_Evaluations.pdf 28 For example, aligning safety principles and using common terminologies.